 During this time, you’ll work on changing your life.
 You may change your values, move, or go back to school.
 You might start new, healthy relationships.
 And you might end ones that aren’t as healthy.
-You may even try to make up for harm you caused while using drugs.
+You may even try to make up for harm you caused others while using drugs.

-Types of Drug Treatment
+Types of drug treatment

 Outpatient therapy.
 You see a therapist, or addiction counselor while living your normal life.
 You may see your therapist by yourself.
 Or you may be part of a group.
 In some cases, your family may see your therapist too.

 Self-help groups.
 These offer you support and encouragement.
 There are also support groups for the loved ones of people addicted to drugs.